When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Managers can set overtime alerts so they’re notified before employees exceed their scheduled hours.
 I also liked that approved timesheets sync directly with payroll partners.
 However, the time tracking feature definitely had a few gaps.
 Even after adding custom pay rates, labor costs didn’t appear on timesheets, which was strange.
 There’s also no way to track billable vs. non-billable hours, which could be frustrating for businesses that need to invoice clients.

-What users say about When I Work
+What Users Say About When I Work

 Read review here.